JamesLavin/sync_repos/README.md

 Each time `SyncRepos` runs, it displays command-line output and logs richer debugging information in a timestamped log file each time.

+If you want to update *only* your Git repos (not updating Hex packages), you can do so by invoking either `./sync_repos --only-git` or the equivalent `./sync_repos -g`.

 ##  HexDocs Updating Functionality

 If you use Elixir, `SyncRepos` will also keep your `Hex` package documentation up to date. (`Hex` package documentation can be saved locally and used offline.
 See [the `mix hex.docs` documentation](https://hexdocs.pm/hex/Mix.Tasks.Hex.Docs.html) for details.) `SyncRepos` pulls down the most recent documentation for any already installed `Hex` packages if you add `hex_docs_dir: ~/.hex/docs/hexpm` to your `~/.sync_repos/config` file.
 It also installs any new `Hex` packages you specify under `hexdoc_packages:` in `~/.sync_repos/config`.